eclipse-pass/pass-documentation/developer-documentation/release/README.md

 ## Process

 * Choose a release version that communicates the magnitude of the change.
-* Create a release checklist from the [Release Manager Actions Checklist Template](../release/release-actions-template.md).
-Version the release as `release-actions-X.X.X.md`.
-Update the template with any new steps made during the release process.
+* Create a release checklist issue from the [main repository create new issue page](https://github.com/eclipse-pass/main/issues/new/choose).
-* Do the release.
+* Perform the release.
-* Test the release
+* Test the release.
-* Publish release notes
+* Publish release notes.
-* Post a message about the release to the [PASS Google Group](https://groups.google.com/g/pass-general)
+* Post a message about the release to the [PASS Google Group](https://groups.google.com/g/pass-general).
-  * Release manager will draft the message, allowing the [technical lead](https://github.com/markpatton) and [community manager](https://github.com/kineticsquid) to provide feedback before posting
+  * Release manager will draft the message, allowing the [technical lead](https://github.com/markpatton) and [community manager](https://github.com/kineticsquid) to provide feedback before posting.
-  * Message should include at least: an overview of the high level changes in the release, plans for the next release, and a link to the changelog for the release
+  * Message should include at least: an overview of the high level changes in the release, plans for the next release, and a link to the changelog for the release.

 A new release for each relevant project should be created in the GitHub user interface until automation is put in place.